5 steps to healthy breath and a longer life for your dog

 - Detox your dog

-- Feed a raw or cooked diet, including raw bones
+- Feed a raw or cooked natural diet, including raw bones

 - Provide the essential nutrients